5 Tips on How to Make Your Sponges Last Longer

 4. Zap it.

 Take your dirty sponges and give them a good zap in the microwave.
 You want the sponge to be wet otherwise it can pose a fire hazard.
 Then, place in a microwave safe bowl and zap it in your microwave for up to 2 minutes.
 Be careful when removing it as it will be quite hot.
-The heat will kill any germs and bacteria giving you more bang for your buck.
+The heat will kill any germs and bacteria giving you more bang for your buck and make your sponge to last for longer.

 5. Banish the germs with bleach.

 You can add one gallon of water to your sink and stir in about one tablespoon of bleach.
 Allow your sponges to soak for about an hour then remove, rinse, and dry well.
-The bleach will disinfect the sponges and allow them to do their job longer.
+The bleach will disinfect the sponges and allow them to do their job longer hence another way of how to make your sponge last for longer

 See what a cinch it is to get more use out of your sponges?
-When you follow these tips you will enjoy sponges that are cleaner with less germs and bacteria.
+When you follow these tips of how to make your sponge last longer you will enjoy sponges that are cleaner with less germs and bacteria.
 Therefore, you will be able to use them longer and feel safe using them on all of your surfaces.
 Give these tips a try and get more bang for your sponge buck 🙂